dfds/selfservice-api/README.md

 ## Branch Workflow

-This project uses a lighter version of the classic git master/develop/feature/hotfix workflow (we don't really have "releases").
-We try to have a 1-1 mapping of features to issues on [this board](https://github.com/orgs/dfds/projects/25/views/5?filterQuery=milestone%3A%221P%3A+Self-Service+Platform+resuscitation+%2B+Kafka-Janitor+rework%22), and try to keep feature branches as limited in scope as possible.
+This project uses a lighter version of the classic git master/develop/feature/hotfix workflow.
+We try to have a 1-1 mapping of features (= feature branches) to issues on [this board](https://github.com/orgs/dfds/projects/25/views/5?filterQuery=milestone%3A%221P%3A+Self-Service+Platform+resuscitation+%2B+Kafka-Janitor+rework%22), and try to keep feature branches as limited in scope as possible.
 We make PRs into `develop` and have automatic mergeing from develop into `master` every once in a while.

+## [good to know about Dockerfile]

+the dockerfile of this project currently doesn't build the api, but simply copies things that were built on your machine by `make` into a docker container :snek:.
+[11AUG23] - We are in the process of changing this.